-(B) Persons described in paragraphs (H) and (I) of rule 109:2-11-01 of the Administrative Code may complete the training prescribed in rule 5120:1-10-18 and 5120:1-12-18 of the Administrative Code and as is prescribed by the executive director.
+(B) Persons described in paragraphs (H) and (I) of rule 109:2-11-01 of the Administrative Code may complete the training prescribed in rules 5120:1-10-18 and 5120:1-12-18 of the Administrative Code and as is prescribed by the executive director.
 Ohio peace officer training commission approved training for the persons described in this paragraph is optional for the local agency.

 (C) Credit for prior equivalent training or education.

-(1) An individual who has successfully completed prior training or education, other than basic training for five-day or twelve-hour facility corrections officers under the auspices of the Ohio peace officer training commission, and who is required to complete the jailer training school as prescribed in rule 5120:1-10-18 or 5120:1-12-18 of the Administrative Code may request credit for that portion of the curriculum which is equal to training previously completed.
-Training or education which will be accepted may include, but is not limited to; training or education certified by another state; another government agency; a branch of the military service; the state highway patrol; or a college, university, or other educational institution.
+(1) An individual who has successfully completed prior training or education, other than basic training for twelve-day or twelve-hour facility corrections officers under the auspices of the Ohio peace officer training commission, and who is required to complete the jailer training school as prescribed in rule 5120:1-10-18 or 5120:1-12-18 of the Administrative Code may request credit for that portion of the curriculum which is equal to training previously completed.
+Training or education which will be accepted may include, but is not limited to: training or education certified by another state; another government agency; a branch of the military service; the state highway patrol; or a college, university, or other educational institution.